When it comes to combat, the game progresses in rounds.

 Any success of the hit roll which was not prevented by cover is a hit on the target of the attack.
 Other circumstances can also cause hits, for example a grenade can cause "3 hits with 2 wounds each".
 Here, hits can be prevented by cover.

-Any hit not prevented by the protection value becomes as many wounds as the weapon or effect specifies.
+Any hit not prevented by protection becomes as many wounds as the weapon or effect specifies.
 If nothing is specified, a hit causes one wound.

 Wounds